How difficult is trekking to the base camp of Mt. Annapurna?

 What is the highest altitude of the Annapurna base camp trek?

-4,190 meters is the highest altitude of trekking to ABC.
+4,190 meters is the highest altitude for trekking to ABC.
 It is the elevation of Annapurna Base Camp.

 Are there facilities for battery charging and a hot shower on the Annapurna trekking route?